benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/AQM.rst

 Acquiring Use Case Data
 ---------------------------

 AQM data requirements are relatively large.
 Using the AEROMMA campaign as an example, expect a minimum of ~28 terabytes of storage for the full use case, with ~3 terabytes allocated to fixed files.
-Hence, use case configurations assume a user will want to evaluate a single 24-hour forecast before extending to the recommended use case forecast window.
+Hence, use case configurations assume a user will want to evaluate a 48-hour forecast before extending to the recommended use case forecast window.
 In this situation, download the time-varying data using the data sync utility's ``--snippet`` flag.

 .. code-block:: console

    $ DST_DIR=<path to root directory for sync>
    $ conda run -n aqm-eval --no-capture-output aqm-data-sync time-varying --dst-dir ${DST_DIR} --use-case AEROMMA --snippet

-After testing a 24-hour forecast, remove the ``--snippet`` flag to download the full time-varying dataset, or provide a custom end date via the ``--last-cycle-date`` flag.
+After testing a 48-hour forecast, remove the ``--snippet`` flag to download the full time-varying dataset, or provide a custom end date via the ``--last-cycle-date`` flag.

 If you are not on a Tier 1 platform and have not acquired the SRW fixed file data, also download the SRW fixed data using: